dakom/html5-boilerplate/README.md

 1. Edit the files in `proto-source/**/*.proto`
 2. Use the `npm run proto:compile` command (this is not run automatically via a watcher).

 This will generate the js classes _with typescript definitions_ in the `src/protobufs-compiled` folder, which you can then import as usual.
 Generally you do not want to edit those generated classes since they'll be overriden on next compile.
+Since the `protobufs-compiled` folder does sit under the `src` folder, triggering a .proto compilation will automatically trigger webpack to detect the change and reload.

 ### Verification and Required Fields